manuel-serrano/hiphop/doc/api.md

 * `signal`: a string that represents the signal to emit;
 * if the signal is valued, an optional standard expression.

-This statement is the same of Emit, but never terminates, and will always re-emit the signal on following reactions.
+This statement instantaneously emit a signal, but never terminates, and will always re-emit the signal on following reactions.
 The rules of Emit statement applies here.

+It supports the same attributes that Emit statement.

 ## Looping